Get all your bases covered with this easy-to-read guide to the best matches for classic Easter dishes!

 WINE: Fiano

-WINE: Cinsault
+WINE: Rosé

 WINE: Sangiovese

 WHY IT WORKS: Greek Easter lamb has a whole lotta love goin’ on!
-Succulent, juicy, meaty - it’s salty and savoury from the olives, herbal from the bay leaves and with loads of acidity from the lemons it’s going to need a special wine to compete!
+Succulent, juicy, meaty - it’s salty and savoury from the olives, herbal from the bay leaves and with loads of acidity from the lemons it will need a special wine to compete!
 Sangiovese has all this in spades: medium-bodied it may be, but it has the texture and tannins to marry up beautifully to the falling-apart meat, high acidity to dance along with the lemons, and loads of sour cherry to match any serious savoury notes.
 Whether from Chianti or the new world, Sangiovese will certainly spruce up your Greek lamb this Easter!

 WHY IT WORKS: Nothing screams Easter more than chocolate.
-Sure, it’s one of the year’s most important religious and cultural festivals, but no matter what you are or who you celebrate, the one thing that we can all agree on is how good chocolate is!
+Sure, it’s one of the year’s most important religious and cultural festivals, but no matter what you are or what you celebrate, the one thing that we can all agree on is how good chocolate is!
 Smooth, creamy and rich, it’s fun, addictive and delicious whether in a block, an Easter egg, or as the famous Lindt bunny...

 About the Author